getgrav/grav-plugin-comments/README.md

 # TODO

-- Create inferface (with Form?) to allow people to submit a comment to a Page
+- Validate comment, name and email on the frontend form
+- Add language file for the frontend
+- Allow to moderate comments from the admin
-- Store and email the comment to the emails configured (default to all with admin.super)
+- Email the comment to the site admins (default to all with admin.super, could be configured)
-- Enable by default on all Pages
 - Allow to enable on some taxonomies or page types only
 - Allow some pages to disable comments
-- Admin interface to moderate comments
-- Add ACL permissions so users can moderate comments in admin
+- Better presentation of the comments in Antimatter and other default themes